GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 This information needs to be pulled from the builders and made available in Skaffold.
 Currently, we know how to do this for Docker artifacts (@r2d4 suggested this in #1166).
 Jib transforms some input files and includes others as static resources.
-The specific sync maps need to be detailed out but are should be straightforward.
+The specific sync maps need to be detailed out but are straightforward.
 Whether the bazel builder supports this, is unclear at the moment.

 ### Interface changes